bashrc2/AberMUSH/README.md

-prepare [spell name]                    - Prepares a spell spells                                  - Lists your prepared spells clear spells                            - Clears your prepared spells list cast [spell name] on [target]           - Cast a spell on a player or NPC
+prepare [spell name]                    - Prepares a spell spells                                  - Lists your prepared spells clear spells                            - Clears your prepared spells list cast find familiar                      - Summons a familiar with random form dismiss familiar                        - Dismisses a familiar cast [spell name] on [target]           - Cast a spell on a player or NPC
 ```